As an NCHA videographer, you are required to provide judges with copies of classes at the immediate end of the show.

 False

-If there is no DVD recording received from a show producer, the show will be fined:
+If there is no video recording received from the videographer to the designated NCHA staff member, the videographer will be fined...

 $750.00